Prostocks/StarApi-java/README.md

 Maven project

-add NorenApi-java-1.1-SNAPSHOT.jar as a dependency
+add the dependency from the 'dist' directory

 ****